clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/shift-sequences.md

 This use case applies, for example, if you need to define specific patterns of days off for individual people.

-You can learn more about whether this use case applies to you and how to configure shift sequences accordingly in our Academy training below:
+You can learn more about whether this use case applies to you and how to configure shift sequences accordingly in our training below:

   <div class="inline-video-container">
     <video class="inline-video-player-v" controls>